obeidjad/drone_project_final/README.md

 # TESTING
--Testing disable activation
+-Testing disable activation (Done, Activation will be removed)

 -Testing detecting doors using optical flow

--Testing the Turning to a specified angle
+-Testing the Turning to a specified angle (Done, it works)

 # Semi-Autonomous Drone Pilot